ENVIRONMENTAL PROGRAMS MANAGER, R25

 Knowledge, Skills and Abilities required at this level include those identified in Level III plus knowledge of the various programs being administered; and of the principles and management of protection of the environment and public health.
 Ability is required to plan, coordinate and evaluate the activities of multiple work units and to interpret, analyze and resolve complex administrative and personnel problems.

-Education and Experience requirements consist of those identified in Level III plus one additional year of qualifying experience in an administrative capacity.
+Education and Experience requirements at this level consist of those identified in Level III plus one additional year of qualifying professional experience in a supervisory or administrative capacity.

 Some positions will require eligibility for registration with the Oklahoma State Department of Health as a Registered Sanitarian, as provided by 63 O.S.
 1988 Section 1-2201 (A) which states in part “The State Board of Health shall enact reasonable rules and regulations governing the qualification, examination, fees, state reciprocity and registration of sanitarians. . .” and 1-22-2 (2) “have a four year baccalaureate degree with a major in environmental health, environmental science, physical science, natural science, biological science, agricultural science or equivalent ‘with at least thirty (30) semester hours of work in physical, natural and biological science experience, public health and/or environmental health’ together with such other qualifications as may be established by the Board of Health.”

 Oklahoma Department of Environmental Quality and Oklahoma State Department of Health requires a degree in one of the above areas.

 Oklahoma Department of Environmental Quality requires one year of qualifying professional experience in a supervisory capacity for levels II-IV.